aimerykong/PatchMatchingForPollenIdentification/README.md

 Note that the fossilized pollen grains are not released for now.
 Please stay tuned.

 Here stores the fossil pollen data that have not been released yet [google drive](https://drive.google.com/drive/folders/0B6uW-Khc9uCDTGk0MUFSekJscWM?usp=sharing)

+Here are some useful comments.

+1. Folder ``part1_trainval'' contains all the scripts for training, evaluating and visualizing the dictionary.
+2. Folder ``figures'' contains the figures used in the paper and others of interest.
+3. Folder ``part2_test'' contains the scripts for testing, running the model on a holdout testing set without annotation.
+This test set can be downloaded in google [google drive](https://drive.google.com/drive/folders/0B6uW-Khc9uCDTGk0MUFSekJscWM?usp=sharing) (permission required).
+The scripts are cleaner than those in ``part1_trainval''.
+4. The two demo directories contains useful scripts for visualization.

 For questions, please contact